strug-hub/LocusFocus/docs/source/set_based_test.rst

 You may provide your own LD matrix, so long as it is the same length as your provided dataset.
 If no LD matrix is provided, LocusFocus will generate one for you given your dataset and a selected population from the 1000 Genomes datasets.

+The set-based test performed can be found under "Equation 2" in the `_LocusFocus Paper`.

 ***************************
 Specifying Multiple Regions
 ***************************